Ghosts of Praxis (A Babushka Novella) - Chapter 2 - Hidden Fleece

 Besides, she decided that this was not the hill she was going to die on.
 She looked at Zora and then back at the radio.
 “We’re not alone,” she said.
 “And we’re going to help him.”

 Ika glanced around her kitchen, which spanned one side of the cottage, its shelves lined with jars and bundles of dried herbs.
 Cast iron pots hung above the stone countertop, a small wood-burning stove nestled in the far corner.
 Her mind flipped through ingredients like a well-worn recipe book.
 “Tallow, lots of tallow,” she said.
-“And meat, some rosemary, thyme, and maybe a bit of sage for flavor.
+“And meat, some rosemary, thyme, and maybe a bit of sage to lend an earthy kick.
 Dried cranberries for a touch of sweetness...
 It’s about time we cooked!”

 If you enjoyed this chapter, read the next one or head over to the Book & Chapters List, where you can explore previews from each book and upcoming releases in the Babushka universe.
 Dive in and discover more!